hebamahmoudj/memoryGame/README.md

  4- How does the expect function work?
 What do you pass into it?
  5-What is done's role in testing asynchronous processes?

-# About Testing
+# Testing
 * `RSS feed` test  it tests to make sure that the allFeeds variable has been defined , and feeds not empty, loops through each feed to ensure that has a name and URL and both not empty .
 * `The menu` test that the menu hidden by default, and also toggle on and off during  click event.
 * `Initial Entries`  test to ensures when the loadFeed complete its work , and ensure that the container which have class `.feed` has at least single element which have class `entry` in it .
 * `New Feed Selection`   when  the feed loaded the content actually changed, using `loadfeed` function as asynchronous.
+# How To Run The Project
-1-Download the project and extract it , open `index.html` with any browser.
+1 -Download the project and extract it , open `index.html` with any browser.
-2-Or run it using node js.
+2 -Or run it using node js.